The Sanford Community Garden was featured on the “Sanford Says” City Podcast.

 What Makes Us Unique

 We have a bat house to control the mosquito population.
-We dedicated a plot to be used as an educational Herbal Garden along with an herbalist who will teach from it.
+We dedicated a plot to be used as an educational Herbal Garden.
 We have beds full of pollinator attracting milkweed and flowers to improve crops and provide a safe haven for the pollinators.
 The newly added space to one day create an outdoor classroom to be used for everything from nature themed events and classes such as harvest to table experiences.
 A fantastic location that can’t be beat by resting in the north end of a beautiful 12-acre green space, conveniently placed on US 17-92.
 A unique and diverse group of gardeners who have a lot of wisdom to share.
 We also host a very fun monthly Second Saturday morning garden work day that usually accompanies a local guest speaker which is almost always open to the community. (see Events) We also have a raised bed right by the main entrance designed for those with physical challenges.
 Please email us if you are interested in this.
 We are the only garden in the county that I know of that has this available.

 How to Get Involved

 Annual Membership is $50 and begins every February.
 With that you get the use of all garden materials, tools and educational opportunities and events.
 If you are not up for the commitment of renting your own 4×16 space for a year, you can watch our Events tab and come enjoy the events we offer.
 If you want to contribute to the garden via your talents or funds, please with us via the website for more information, or email us at SanfordCommunityGarden@gmail.com Be sure and follow us on our Facebook Page too for current up to date information and tips.
-And lastly, this past year we officially adopted the greenspace adjacent to us, locally considered as the 18th Street Park, and coordinate quarterly clean-ups, which are open to the community as well.
+And lastly, we officially adopted the greenspace adjacent to us, locally considered as the 18th Street Park, and coordinate quarterly clean-ups, which are open to the community as well.